theonize/Currier/Gloss/Job/Job 22.md

     You should fulfill your vows no matter what (and not make vows you can't keep.)

 30b) A triumphal, blunderous end to this mish-mash of truth and heresy:
-     It is semantically and theologically correct to say that __some__ are rescued by our "pure hands".
+     It is semantically and theologically correct to say that __some__ are rescued by their "pure hands".
      But it is God that cleaned them, God that led us to the graveyard, and God who revealed the damned to us.
      This is such a strange bit of the whole to elevate.
      Our own righteousness, which is God-given, should not be focus of anything.
-     If anything it is a lens brining God into better focus.
+     If anything it is a lens bringing God into better focus.